eszense/tree-sitter-makefile/README.md

-# tree-sitter-make
+# tree-sitter-makefile
-Tree-sitter-make is a Make parser intended to be used for syntax highlighting.
+Tree-sitter-makefile is a Make parser intended to be used for syntax highlighting.

 ## Missing features
 - [ ] Support to custom .RECIPEPREFIX